grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

 The first mystery is the easier one - an entirely monochrome bird, that, after a few minutes of watching, has a thin, sharp beak, rather than a duck's bill.
 There are hints of the white wing patch that will identify this bird so easily in the Summer.
-Yes, it's black guillemot.
+Yes, it's Black Guillemot.

 The second is a tougher challenge, not least because I think it's a tick, and I want to be very sure.
 I end up taking the scope outside to